 How to Open CAB Files on Mac

-CAB files are Microsoft Cabinet archives used in Windows installers, system updates, and driver packages to bundle compressed files with directory structure preservation. macOS has no native support for the CAB format because it is a Windows specific technology.
-UnFox extracts CAB files on Mac, giving access to the DLLs, configuration files, and resources packed inside Windows installer archives.
+CAB files are Microsoft Cabinet archives used in Windows installers, system updates, and driver packages to bundle compressed files with directory structure preservation. macOS has no native support for the CAB format because it is a Windows specific technology that relies on compression algorithms not included in Apple’s built in extraction tools.
+UnFox is a free unarchiver for Mac that extracts CAB files, giving access to the DLLs, configuration files, fonts, and resources packed inside Windows installer archives.

 What Is a CAB File and Why Would You Encounter One on Mac?

-CAB (Cabinet) is a compressed archive format developed by Microsoft for software distribution.
-Windows uses CAB files internally in MSI installers, Windows Update packages, driver stores, and Office installation media.
-Mac users encounter CAB files in several scenarios: downloading cross platform fonts bundled in Windows installers, accessing driver configuration files for peripherals that ship Windows only software, extracting resources from Windows applications for compatibility analysis, and working with legacy enterprise software distributions.
-CAB files use a combination of MSZIP, LZX, and Quantum compression algorithms that are not supported by macOS Archive Utility.
+CAB (Cabinet) is a compressed archive format developed by Microsoft for software distribution since the Windows 95 era.
+Windows uses CAB files internally in MSI installers, Windows Update packages (.msu and .cab), driver stores, Office installation media, and Internet Explorer extension packages.
+Mac users encounter CAB files in several practical scenarios: downloading cross platform fonts bundled in Windows installers that are not available through other channels, accessing driver configuration files for peripherals that ship with Windows only software, extracting resources from Windows applications for compatibility analysis or cross platform development, and working with legacy enterprise software distributions in mixed OS environments.
+CAB files use a combination of MSZIP, LZX, and Quantum compression algorithms that are not recognized or supported by macOS Archive Utility, which means double clicking a .cab file in Finder produces no result.

 How Do You Extract a CAB File on Mac with UnFox?